 In most refractometers, the change in the angle of the light is measured as it travels across the boundary between a prism and the sample.
 Generally, the substance will have a higher refractive index than the prism, making this a simple measurement.
 It may, however, be difficult to measure the refractive index if it is lower than that of the prism.

 The refractive index of a material is also dependent on the temperature of the sample and the wavelength of light used.
 Under laboratory conditions, such variables can be effectively controlled, producing more accurate results.
 In the field, however, controlling them is much harder, which can lead to deviations in the results.
 Therefore, laboratory testing is preferable when accurate data is required.

 Sample requirements and preparation

 Refractometry can be performed on a variety of transparent and translucent media, including liquids, solutions, crystals, soft tissue, and gases.
 In most cases, only a small amount of liquid or solid is required for the analysis.
 In the case of handheld and digital refractometers, the device itself usually consists of a probe that can be directly inserted into a liquid sample.

 Need a refractometric analysis?

-Measurlabs offers refractometric analyses of high quality with fast results and affordable prices.
-If you have any questions about your sample or it’s suitability for the method, our experts are always happy to help.
+Measurlabs offers high-quality refractometric analyses with a fast turnaround time and affordable pricing.
+If you have any questions about your sample or its suitability for the method, our experts are always happy to help.
 You can contact us through the form below or by emailing us at firstname.lastname@example.org.